James Harden rallies Rockets in OT to beat Warriors 135-134

 Kevin Durant’s long 3-pointer missed as the buzzer sounded in what will go down as one of the best games this regular season — a rematch of the seven-game Western Conference finals won by two-time defending champion Golden State.

-Harden, however, had one more improbable, acrobatic moment still in him.
-He released the ball with at least four hands in his face for the game-winner.
+Durant said he knew it, too, and “I could believe it because the refs were missing a lot tonight.”

-The reigning MVP finished with 44 points, 15 assists and 10 rebounds, while Clint Capela contributed 29 points and 21 rebounds for Houston.
+Harden, however, had one more incredible, acrobatic moment still in him.
+He released the ball swarmed by two defenders — Klay Thompson to his left and Draymond Green in front of him.

 Harden also hit 3-pointers at the 3:52 and 2:02 marks of OT in a game featuring dazzling displays on both ends by some of the game’s biggest stars.